 3. What online payment methods can my firm accept when using your legal payment processing software?

 When investigating the best legal billing software, look for solutions that offer multiple online payment options.
 This will allow you to create a flexible, client-centered experience.

 4. Can I set up payment plans and recurring charges for clients?

-Keep in mind that some legal payment processing solutions, such as Clio Payments, that offer a flat rate across all transactions can simplify the payment process for your firm.
+Keep in mind that some legal payment processing solutions, such as Clio Payments, which offers simple, transparent fees, can simplify the payment process for your firm.